Jiab77/libvirt-web/README.md

 # libVirt Web

-A simple web interface based on libVirt.
+A simple web interface based on libVirt and PHP.

 > This project is still a **Work In Progress**, it might not work correctly on your side.
 >